chazsconi/elixir_k8s_deploy/README.md

   * `:migrator` - Module name or mfa tuple for running migrations.
 See *"Running Migrations"* below.
   * `:probe_path` - URL path (without host or port) to be used for a K8S container `readinessProbe` and `livenessProbe`.
 Specify a URL that returns a 200 without a login.
 In most cases `"/"` should be suitable.
 If not set, no probes are created.
   * `:probe_initial_delay_seconds` - Used for  `readinessProbe` and `livenessProbe` if a `:probe_path` is set.
 Defaults to 10.
+  * `:resources` - Specify memory and CPU request and limit values.  e.g.

+        resources: [
+          requests: [
+            cpu: "100m",
+            memory: "128Mi"
+          ],
+          limits: [
+            cpu: "200m",
+            memory: "256Mi"
+          ]
+        ]

+    All the keys are optional, although if you specify `resources` you must specify at least one value.

 ### Using a ConfigMap for environment variables